1980–81 Iraqi National League

-The 1980–81 Iraqi National Clubs First Division was the 7th season of the competition since its foundation in 1974.
+The 1980–81 Iraqi National Clubs First Division League was the 7th season of the competition since its foundation in 1974.
 The competition was originally meant to be held in a double round-robin format, but was later changed to a single round-robin tournament due to the Iran–Iraq War.
 Al-Talaba won the league title for the first time in their history.

-Holders Al-Shorta defeated Al-Zawraa 3–0 on the final day of the season on 19 May to move on equal points and equal goal difference with Al-Talaba.
-Although Al-Shorta had scored two more goals than Al-Talaba, the Iraq Football Association decided that teams who were equal on points and goal difference would be separated by number of wins and therefore Al-Talaba were crowned champions.
+Al-Shorta defeated Al-Zawraa 3–0 on the final day of the season on 19 May to move level with Al-Talaba on both points and goal difference.
+The next tiebreaker was number of wins, and therefore Al-Talaba were crowned champions having won two more matches than Al-Shorta.